Scope of ASHES

 - Tamper sensing and tamper protection

-including new attack vectors or attack methods
+- New physical attack vectors or methods

 - Device fingerprinting and hardware forensics

-- Use of emerging computing technologies in security (including quantum techniques)
+- Emerging computing technologies in security

 - Nanophysics and nanotechnology in hardware security